Ashes1997/Ashes1997/README.md

-- 😍 My personal favourite project is [IntelliRevise (AI Flashcards)](https://github.com/Ashes1997/IntelliRevise)
+- 😍 My personal favourite project is [IntelliRevise (AI Flashcards).](https://github.com/Ashes1997/IntelliRevise)

-- 🧠 One of my first projects that taught me the most was [Battleships](https://github.com/Ashes1997/Battleships)
+- 🧠 One of my first projects that taught me the most, more specifically object oriented programming, was [Battleships.](https://github.com/Ashes1997/Battleships)

 - 📫 How to reach me **ashishharikrishnan@gmail.com**